 Cacao-Trace verified dry beans are the basis of every Cacao-Trace chocolate product.
-The beans must exclusively come from the Cacao-Trace supply chain and respect Segregation, as defined by the standard described within this document.
-Fermentation and processing of the beans follows strict steps to enhance and preserve exceptional flavor and ensure consistently high quality.
+The beans must exclusively come from the Cacao-Trace supply chain and respect segregation, as defined by the standard described within this document. fermentation and processing of the beans follow strict steps to enhance and preserve exceptional flavor and ensure consistent high quality.